Queensland Family History Society Inc

 Review of the Society's Constitution 2023-26

-The Queensland Family History Society Inc. has been successfully operating as an incorporated association under a set of rules last revised in 1992.
+The Queensland Family History Society Inc. has been successfully operating as an incorporated association under a set of rules, or constitution, last revised in 1992.

 It's wise to ensure that the Society's constitution aligns with and supports how it operates today.
 There have been significant amendments to the legislation governing such associations since then, with the most recent taking effect from 22 June 2022 and again from 1 July 2024.
 There have also been significant changes to the industry within which the Society operates.